Rubens' 'Portrait of a Lady' to go up for auction in Warsaw - KTVZ

 Associated Press

 WARSAW, Poland (AP) — Poland’s top auction house says it is putting up for sale Rubens’ 17th century masterpiece “Portrait of a Lady” next month.
-It is valued between 18 million and 24 million zlotys ($4.5 million- $6 million).
+It is valued between 18 million and 24 million zlotys ($4.5 million-$6 million).
 The painting — owned by a British citizen — will go on auction at Warsaw’s DESA Unicum on March 17.
 Painted by Peter Paul Rubens around 1620-25, with involvement from his workshop, the oil-on-canvas baroque portrait shows a young, dark-haired woman in a rich black dress.
-Experts say she could be one of Rubens’ two wives or a member of a family of jewelers.
+Experts say she could be Rubens’ first wife or a member of a family of jewelers.